A liturgical resource of the Catholic Archdiocese of Melbourne

 • How do you welcome Jesus joyfully?

-• Recall an experience of being overlooked or feeling left out.
-Alternatively, share an experience of being singled out or chosen for something very special.
+• Recall an experience in which you were overlooked or felt left out.
+Alternatively, share an experience in which you were singled out or chosen for something special.

-• Identify someone with whom you are acquainted but whom you don’t really know well.
-Try to move beyond superficial appearances and find out what sort of person they really are.
+• Identify someone you don’t know well but with whom you are acquainted.
+Try to move past superficial appearances and discover what sort of person he or she really is.
 Change your relationship with them.

 Lord, I am not worthy